rana656454/rana656454/README.md

 ### Hello i am Rana from Dhaka,Bangladesh.
-Now i am working at AnZa Corporation Ltd. as Sr. System Engineer   👋
+Now i am working at AnZa Corporation Ltd. as Sr. System Engineer .I currently need a job in web developing.
+I have been doing various courses on web developing for the last 1-2 years.
+I have done various projects through HTML, CSS.
+Which is in my profile.  👋

 - 🔭 I’m currently working on trying to be a fullstack web developer
 - 🌱 I’m currently learning to expertise in javascript